khanalg44/MagNet/README.md

 ![Loss plot](images/loss_plot.png)

 ## Our Performance
-Our final performance was inside top 50 submitted by Shree Bhattrai.
+Our final performance was inside top 50 (top 8%) submitted by Shree Bhattrai.
 ![Final Performance](images/final_performance.png)

 Here is a quick fact about total participants.